samuelnihoul/v12/README.md

 - To check out the registry, go to localhost:3000/registry.
 - In the app, to access the project description page, go to "all projects" then hover over a project and click "see more info".
 - If the homepage doesn't load at first, hit refresh.
 - In the registry, wallet autoconnect has unpredictible behavior.
+If you are wondering what the mint buttons do but can't connect your wallet, they currently mint from a common sample candy machine **on devnet**.

 ## Useful Commands